 3. Take off your jewelry.
-Such as rings, earrings, necklaces and bracelets, etc., take them off directly, put them on the tray provided by the staff, and put them on after security check.
+Such as rings, earrings, necklaces, bracelets, etc., take them off directly, put them on the tray provided by the staff, and put them on after security check.

 Do body implants trigger metal detectors?

 Generally speaking, metal detectors are not sensitive to stainless steel jewelry, and grade 316 stainless steel is not magnetic, but has poor conductivity, making it difficult for metal detectors to catch.
-Grade 304 stainless steel is magnetic, but less conductive, and no accident, it will trigger a metal detector.
+Grade 304 stainless steel is magnetic but less conductive, and with no accident, it will trigger a metal detector.